George Washington Carver EthnoBotany Peace Garden

 Currently WorldBeat Cultural Center is working to expand the amount of participants involved in our various program offerings.
 In partnership with our collaborating organizations our programs address the critical food and water crisis issues that citizens of San Diego County face.
 The gardens educate students on the various aspects of agriculture and nutrition while fostering a deep understanding and respect for the earth.
 All projects are somewhat limited in their ability to provide a multi-faceted educational experience due to a lack resources and capacity building.

 The unique organic herb, fruit, and vegetable garden honors the memory of George Washington Carver, and is dedicated to teaching young people about the role of plants in society.
-Gardening classes are available to schools, youth programs, individuals and families by appointment or on Sundays at 11:30 a.m.
-The garden also serves the nearly 6,000 students in the 5th Grade Balboa Park Integration Program.
+Gardening classes are available to schools, youth programs, individuals and families by booking a workshop or requesting a docent at the WorldBeat Center

 Facts about the Peace Garden